Question: "What were the miracles of Jesus? What miracles did Jesus perform?"Recommended Resource:

 • Cursed tree withers: Matthew 21:18–22; Mark 11:12–25

 The feeding of the 5,000 is just one example.
 John 6 begins by saying that people were following Jesus because they saw the signs.
 One would think this is a good thing.
-Jesus goes on to feed the multitude, over 5,000 men, with just five loaves and two fish.
+Jesus goes on to feed the multitude, over 5,000 men plus women and children, with just five loaves and two fish.
 Then, He slipped away in the night.

 The next morning, the people went looking for Him.
 Jesus, however, is not impressed and confronts their selfish motives for seeking Him: “Very truly I tell you, you are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill” (John 6:26).
 There is some irony here.
 They were seeking Jesus because they had a free meal as the result of a miracle.
 No doubt they thought that this was a pretty good arrangement.
 If Jesus would continue to feed them, all would be well.
 Jesus, however, says that they did not truly see the “sign.”
 They saw the miracle, yet they could not see past the loaves and fish.
 The “sign” Jesus performed signifies something greater.
 Although the multitudes saw and partook of the miracle, they missed the sign that was to point them to Jesus, the Bread of Life.
 Throughout the ministry of Jesus, many people saw His miracles as ends in themselves rather than pointing to something greater.